 Things didn’t start so well.
 Upon arrival, it appeared that the parking lot had not been ploughed, but I decided to drive forwards to get a closer look.
 My car got stuck in a snow-filled dip at the entrance and took a few minutes to free again.
 I parked on the side of the road and hoped not to annoy anyone.

-About 30 minutes later, the time reaching 11 am, I finally realised that the trail was actually a few hundred feet south on Dorchester Road, across a railway crossing that I had mentioned in my last post.
-Swinging immediately to the right into some woodland, the trail runs parallel to Canadian National Railway tracks.
-I got a real thrill when one of CN Rail’s powerful, long trains blustered through, billowing clouds of snow all around.
+About 30 minutes later, the time already 11 am, I finally figured out where to pick up the trail from last time I was here, parallel to some Canadian National Railway tracks.
+I got a real thrill when one of CN Rail’s huge, powerful, long trains blustered through, billowing clouds of snow all over the place.

-Continuing through a crop of young trees, suddenly the snow was back to being as deep as my shins and it was completely untouched – except for the nearby deer that I could hear rustling just out of sight.
+Continuing through a crop of young trees, suddenly the snow was back to being as deep as my shins and it was completely untouched – except for some deer tracks.
+I could hear rustling the rustling of the shy creatures just out of sight.
 The hiking became difficult at this point.
-I had to kick and drag my feet through the snow and was already quite drained by the exertion of my earlier hike spent travelling in the wrong direction.
-Somehow life hangs on through the harsh Canadian winter, but looking around the snow-covered scene it felt like the only things that could possibly be living were the Cattails poking out of the surrounding lagoons and red
+I had to kick and drag my feet through the snow.

 Large parts of this section of trail are also shared with The Laura Secord Friendship trail (as well as the Trans-Canada trail, recently renamed “The Great Trail”, which traverses the length of Canada).
 Despite being the daughter of a patriot, Laura Secord married a loyalist named James who served under General Brock at The Battle of Queenston Heights.
 Although his militia enjoyed victory in Queenston, James was seriously wounded.
 Through 1813, he would be nursed back to health by Laura.